Skip to content

 return True

-Apply the current Query instance to a generator of proxies and return a generator of filtered proxies
+Apply the current Query instance to a generator of entities and return a generator of filtered entities

 Example